lucassm/Pade/README.md

 This repository isn't more the PADE offcial repository.
-The new PADE repository has been changed to: [](https://github.com/grei-ufc/pade).
+The new PADE repository has been changed to: [new PADE repository](https://github.com/grei-ufc/pade).
 -----

 Python Agent DEvelopment framework (PADE)